sozu/py-dhampyr/README.md

 assert d.e == E.E2
 ```

-Function created by `functools.partial` is available as shown in `Converter` of `b`.
-Freezed arguments, in this case `base = 2`, are available in the error handling.
+The `Converter` for `b` is declared with a callable object created by `functools.partial` with freezed arguments `base = 2`.
+Input value for `b` is considered as a string of binary number and converted to an integer value.
+If this `Converter` fails, the corresponding `ValidationError` has `kwargs` attribute which is a dictionary holding key value pairs of freezed keyword arguments, that is, `{"base": 2}`.

-`c` uses a tuple of a string and a function for the specifier of `Converter`.
+`c` uses a tuple of a string and a function as the specifier of `Converter`.
 This style sets the name of the `Converter` with the string explicitly.
-By default, the name of the `Converter` described in error handling chapter is set to the value of `__name__` attribute of the function, that is why the name of the `Converter` specified by `int` is `int`.
+By default, the name of the `Converter` is set to the value of `__name__` attribute of the function, that is why the name of the `Converter` specified by `int` is `int`.
 Although this default naming strategy works fine for normal functions, it is not suitable for the use of lambda expression.
 The tuple style specifier should be used in such cases to handle error correctly.

 `Converter` for `d` is specified by a set of another validatable type `D`.
-This style declares the nested validation on the attribute, that is, the input for `d` is also a dictionary like object and the attribute `d` should be assigned with `D`'s instance obtained from the result of validation for `D`.
+This style declares the nested validation on the attribute, that is, the input for `d` is also a dictionary like object and the attribute `d` should be assigned with `D`'s instance obtained as a result of validation scheme for `D`.

 On `e`, `Converter` is specified by `Enum` type.
 Input value for `e` is converted to `E` by its name, that is, `lambda x: E[x]` is the equivalent function.

-Additionally, by enclosing the specifier with `[]`, `Converter` considers the input as iterable values and applies converting function to a value got in each iteration.
-Next code lets you understand this behavior easily.
+Additionally, by enclosing the specifier with `[]`, `Converter` considers the input as iterable values and applies converting function to each value in them.
+Next code will let you understand this behavior easily.

 ```
 class C: